 Buttons associated with it are colour-coded on the overlay and will light when 'Marker' is held.
-These are timeline-related actions and views:
+The commands associated with it all relate to timeline actions and views:

 MARKER + OUTPUTS BUTTON [x-TOUCH ONLY] zooms the current Arranger Section to fit the arrange window horizontally.
 Toggle between this view and the previous view using the scene 'Zoom' button.